With the Saints

 and eighty bedrooms in his mansion still.’

-‘Sometimes I wish I was a psychopath,
+‘Sometimes I wish I were a psychopath,

 at peace with my disturbed mentality,